 This park has one campground with small, shady, intimate forested sites in a mixed forest of fir and lodgepole pine.

-The campground has 33 vehicle-accessible sites, two of these are doubles, ten have tent pads (sites 4, 6, 8, 9, 14, 15, 16, 22, 29 and 30), and nine are reservable.
+The campground has 34 vehicle-accessible sites, including two double sites, six with tent pads (sites 4, 11, 16, 17, 24, 32), eleven are reservable, and there is one walk-in site.
 To accommodate larger recreational vehicles, there are six pull-through sites.
 Limited parking is available for extra vehicles.

 Services are offered in the high season between May and September.
-This park offers both reservable and first come, first served campsites.
-For the first come, first served campsites campsites, visitors can select any site and staff will come to collect fees.
+This park offers both reservable and first-come, first-served campsites.
+For the first-come, first-served campsites, visitors can select any site and staff will come to collect fees.

 Vehicle-accessible camping fee | $20 per party per night |